arthurtira/zwvalidator/README.md

 # zwvalidator
 A small library to validate common Zimbabwean identification numbers and mobile numbers

-#Available validators
+###Available validations

-1. ZWValidator.isValidId(String idNumber) - Checks if identification number is valid
+1. CommonZwValidator.isValidId(String idNumber) - Checks if identification number is valid